utdata/icj-setting-up/macintosh-01.md

 code .bash_profile
 ```

-> If the above command doesn't open the file in VS Code then you didn't set the `code` command in the first section.
+> If the above command doesn't open the file in VS Code then you didn't set the `code` command in the "Code Editor" section.
 First quit/relaunch Terminal and try again.
-If that doesn't work, go back to "Launching from the command line" and do that again.)
+If that doesn't work, go back to "[Launching from the command line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)" and do that again.)

 1. Once your `.bash_profile` opens in VS Code, copy and paste this to the bottom of the file: